microsoft/dotnet/Documentation/compatibility/building-an-entity-framework-edmx-with-visual-studio-2013-can-fail-with-error-msb4062-if-using-the-entitydeploysplit-or-entityclean-tasks.md

 - [x] Build-time break

 ### Recommended Action
-Entity Framework targets files are fixed to work with the new msbuild layout beginning in the .NET Framework 4.6.
+Entity Framework targets files are fixed to work with the new MSBuild layout beginning in the .NET Framework 4.6.
 Upgrading to that version of the Framework will fix this issue.
 Alternatively, [this](http://stackoverflow.com/a/24249247/131944) workaround can be used to patch the targets files directly.

 ### Affected APIs
 * Not detectable via API analysis